quasarframework/quasar/docs/src/pages/app-extensions/development-guide/install-api.md

  * Needs a path (to a file) relative to the path of the file where renderFile() is called *
  * @param {string} relativeSourcePath (file path relative to the folder from which the install script is called)
- * @param {string} relativeTargetPath (file path relative to the root of the app)
+ * @param {string} relativeTargetPath (file path relative to the root of the app -- including filename!)
- * @param {object} scope (optional; rendering scope variables) */ api.renderFile('./path/to/a/template/file', 'path/relative/to/app/root', {
+ * @param {object} scope (optional; rendering scope variables) */ api.renderFile('./path/to/a/template/filename', 'path/relative/to/app/root/filename', {
   prompts: api.prompts
 })

+api.renderFile('./my-file.json', 'src/my-file.json')
 ```

 ## api.getPersistentConf